fransyozef/basic-login-angular/README.md

 So what's the authentication pattern/lifecycle?

 - Login (validate the user on the serve)
-- Check the auhtentication status of the logged in user
+- Check the auhtentication status of the user
 - Logout

 Sounds easy right?
 But a lot goes into this logic.
 And a lot of this logic goes behind the scenes.
 Let's dive into it.